 So at least you know what to expect if you choose to go to the top when you travel to Kotor Bay.

-I strongly suggest you get some water with you from the town before you start climbing the stairs.
+Get some water from the town before you start climbing the stairs.
 You will be able to buy water along the way because there are a lot of locals selling it, but the closer you get to the top of the stair, the steeper the price you have to pay.
 In my opinion, it’s a waste of money, as you can simply refill your own bottle from one of Kotor’s many fountains for free before this hike.

 Quirky stuff to see when you travel to Kotor Bay